When someone passes away

 Most people are unsure of what to do when someone passes away in their family.
 It is important to contact us as soon as possible.
 This will allow us to assist you during this time.
 The majority of deaths are from natural causes and can occur in hospitals, aged care homes or at the family home.
 In most of these situations a Medical Certificate of Cause of Death will be issued by the treating doctor.

-In the case of a sudden and unexpected death and a doctor is not prepared to write a Medical Certificate of Cause of Death; you then need to contact the police who will attend the place of death.
+In the case of a sudden and unexpected death and the doctor is not prepared to write a Medical Certificate of Cause of Death; you then need to contact the police who will attend the place of death.
 The police will then report the death to the Coroner.
-The person is then transferred to the Coroners Court in Melbourne.
-We will work closely with you and the Coroner to ensure your relative or friend is brought into our care as soon as possible.
+They will also arrange for the person to be transferred to the Coroners Court in Melbourne.
+Please contact us if this occurs as we will work closely with you and the Coroner to ensure your loved one is brought into our care as soon as possible.